mixu/nwm/readme.md

 The keyboard shortcuts use a different base key combination depending on whether you are running nwm on Xephyr / running nwm as the primary WM.

 Under Xephyr, the base key combination is Ctrl+Meta (e.g. Ctrl+Win).
 When running natively, the base key is Meta (Win).

-This is so that I can test nwm inside itself, yet have decent shortcuts natively:
+This is so that I can test nwm inside itself, yet have decent shortcuts:

     # Launching programs
     Meta + Shift + Enter -- Start xterm